multinet-app/multinet-api/README.md

 9. Click save.

 ### Client
-No changes should be necessary.
+No changes should be necessary from the OAuth setup steps from above, but they must be completed.
 When logging in, choose login with Google.

 ## Remap Service Ports (optional)
 Attached services may be exposed to the host system via alternative ports.
 Developers who work